redcrosses/RP_Kiryukhin_Alex_25/game_ros/README.md

 After filling in the required info(age, name etc), you can send commands (UP, DOWN, LEFT, RIGHT, QUIT) in the control node terminal.

 That's it.

+## How to run (using the launch files)
+1. in one terminal, run roslaunch game_ros game.launch
+2. in another terminal, run roslaunch game_ros control.launch
+3. in the third terminal, run roslaunch game_ros result.launch

+Fill in your user information in the first terminal and press any key to start the game.
+In the second terminal, you can send commands (UP, DOWN, LEFT, RIGHT) and in the third terminal you can see the saved game results.